mie-lab/car_sharing_simulator/README.md

 Car sharing stations can either be simulated randomly based on the population density, or provided by the user.
 An example is given in the `data` folder.
 To generate random car sharing stations based on the population data, run

 We need to make a scenario which car sharing stations exist and what vehicles are available at these stations.
-So far, a simple scenario can be generated with
+We do this with a modified version of the KMEans algorith, were some cluster centers (aka stations) are fixed.
+You can use your own data for the fixed stations by saving them as data/existing_stations.csv (with two columns x and y).

+Usage:
 ```
-python scripts/simulate_stations.py
+simulate_stations.py [-h] [-i INP_PATH] [-o OUT_PATH] [-f FIXED_STATIONS] [-n NUMBER_STATIONS]

+optional arguments:
+  -h, --help            show this help message and exit
+  -i INP_PATH, --inp_path INP_PATH
+                        Path to trips file
+  -o OUT_PATH, --out_path OUT_PATH
+                        Path where to output the simulated stations
+  -f FIXED_STATIONS, --fixed_stations FIXED_STATIONS
+                        Path to fixed stations that are already there
+  -n NUMBER_STATIONS, --number_stations NUMBER_STATIONS
+                        How many stations to place
 ```

 ### Run simulation